Doctor of Philosophy (Educational Studies) Program

 Leave of Absence

 For extraordinary reasons (prolonged illness, serious family crisis, unusual work situation), a doctoral participant may be granted a leave of absence from the program.
-Request for a leave of absence is to be submitted in writing to the program director and the ADC for consideration.
+Request for a leave of absence is to be submitted in writing to the program director and the Academic Doctoral Committee for consideration.
 The letter must include the reason(s) for the requested leave of absence and be submitted during the circumstance, or as soon as possible after the event.
 A leave of absence may be granted on more than one occasion but not to exceed two years in total.
 Once approved, the leave of absence will not be counted against the program statute of limitations (seven years).
 Similarly, the leave of absence will suspend the time related to continuation fees.

 Statute of Limitations and Continuation Fees